whatnameisavailable/ZPIRE/chat.md

 # AI Interaction Overview
-During the development of Optimind, we used several AI tools to help us consolidate the idea and thus build a landing page.
+During the development of OPTMIND, we used several AI tools to help us consolidate the idea and thus build a landing page.
 Here are the AI tools we used and their roles:
 * GPT-5: Brainstorming<br/>
 * Copilot: Code generation<br/>